 In addition to Advantage Multi for Dogs, there are several other products that are helpful in heartworm prevention in your pet dog.
 Heartgard Plus for Dogs or Frontline Plus for Dogs works by killing adult fleas but does not kill or prevent larvae from developing into adults.
 Heartworm pills for dogs are chewable tablet that treats and prevents roundworms in dogs as well as prevents heartworm disease.

 Heartgard Plus Chewables contain ivermectin which is an ingredient found in many other heartworm meds for dogs like Interceptor Heartworm Plus Chewables, which also contains milbemycin oxime.
 These substances kill adult heartworms before they can cause damage or symptoms of infection such as coughing blood or difficulty breathing due to blockage of oxygen flow through blood vessels caused by larvae migrating through lungs and into the heart where they form microfilaria.

 Treatment of Heartworm Disease in Dogs

-In severe cases of heartworm disease, i.e. when dogs experience thromboembolic complications (formation of blood clot which breaks and enters the blood stream resulting in another clotted vessel), it might be necessary to extend hospitalization.
+In severe cases of heartworm disease, i.e. when dogs experience thromboembolic complications (formation of a blood clot that breaks and enters the bloodstream resulting in another clotted vessel), it might be necessary to extend hospitalization.
 It is possible to prevent heartworm disease with the help of medication for heartworm prophylaxis, as prescribed by a vet.